How to Set Up Classes in QuickBooks 2014

 QuickBooks displays the Class List window.

-If you don’t see the Class List command, Choose Edit→Preferences, click the Accounting icon and then the Company Preferences tab, and select the Use Class Tracking check box.
+If you don’t see the Class List command, choose Edit→Preferences, click the Accounting icon, click the Company Preferences tab, and select the Use Class Tracking check box.

-To create a new class, click the Class button and choose New from the Class menu.
+To create a new class, click the Class button at the bottom of the window, and choose New from the Class menu.

 QuickBooks displays the New Class window.

-To name the new class, enter a name or abbreviation into the Class Name box.
+To name the new class, enter a name or abbreviation in the Class Name box.

 Note that you enter the class name whenever you record a transaction that falls into the class.
 For this reason, you don’t want to create lengthy or easy-to-mistype class names.
 Keep things short, simple, and easy.

 If the class that you’re setting up is actually a subclass of a parent class, select the Subclass Of check box and then choose the parent class from the Subclass Of drop-down list.